conda-forge/conda-forge.github.io/src/maintainer/maintainer_faq.rst

   .. note::

     Due to a GitHub limitation, this is disabled for new members.
-    In that case, you can ping core using the bot command "`@conda-forge-admin, please ping conda-forge/core <https://conda-forge.org/docs/maintainer/infrastructure.html#conda-forge-admin-please-ping-conda-forge-core>`_".
+    In that case, you can ping core using the bot command `@conda-forge-admin, please ping conda-forge/core <https://conda-forge.org/docs/maintainer/infrastructure.html#conda-forge-admin-please-ping-conda-forge-core>`_.

   In case your issue is longer or you would like to contact us privately, feel free to reach out to us via the options listed `here <https://conda-forge.org/docs/orga/governance.html#teams-roles>`_.